Elimination and letting go

 In TCM, the Large Intestine is the minister in charge of circulation and transport.
 The movement of Qi from the large intestine is therefore clearly downward.

-If this movement stops (stagnation), the Qi then affects the Large Intestine and causes a disturbance of the downward movement.
-This causes abdominal distension and sometimes constipation.
+If this movement stops (stagnation), Qi then affects the Large Intestine and causes a disruption in downward movement.
+This then leads to abdominal distension and sometimes constipation.

-Spleen Qi can also collapse, leading to the collapse of Large Intestine Qi, resulting in anal prolapse or blood in the stool.
+Also, the Qi of the Spleen can collapse and then cause the collapse of the Qi of the Large Intestine, causing anal prolapse or blood in the stool.

-It is the Qi descending from the Lung, the coupled organ, that supplies the Large Intestine with the Qi needed for the effort required by defecation.
+It is the descending Qi of the Lung, the paired organ, that provides the Large Intestine with the Qi necessary for the effort required for defecation.

-If the Lung’s Qi is insufficient, it cannot supply enough Qi to the Large Intestine for the defecation function, resulting in constipation.
+If the Lung Qi is insufficient, it cannot provide enough Qi to the Large Intestine for the function of defecation, resulting in constipation.

 A waste disposal process